mike99mac/zlma/README.md

 This step is optional.

-- First, determine the Python version.
+- First, determine the Python version of your system:

 ```
 python -V